cs50nestm/cs50labs/syntax/README.md

 :) prints "This is CS50AP!\n"</code></pre>
 </div>

 If you instead see yellow or red smileys, it means your code isn’t correct!
-For instance, suppose you instead something like:
+For instance, suppose instead you see something like:

 <div><pre>
 <span id="green">:) syntax.c exists.</span>